-This strong demand for hospital care is crowding hospitals and compromising access of hosting community to healthcare.
-A recent Johns Hopkins study shows that unaffordability of care remains the primary barrier to access.3 In total, 15% of surveyed households reported having at least one household member who required primary health assistance and could not obtain it.
-The main reasons cited for not being able to access PHC were cost (46%) and distance (13%).
+Strong demand for hospital care is crowding hospitals and compromising access of hosting community to healthcare.
+A recent Johns Hopkins study shows that unaffordability of care remains the primary barrier to access.
+In total, 15 percent of surveyed households reported having at least one household member who required primary health assistance and could not obtain it.
+The main reasons cited for not being able to access PHC were cost (46 percent) and distance (13 percent).
+This shows that PHC remains unaffordable even though PHC fees are already very low.
+Subsidization seems to be insufficient, particularly for the vulnerable.
+Full coverage is therefore advised.